The Effects of Adding Reachability Predicates in Quantifier-Free Separation Logic

-We refer the reader to \cite{Cooketal11} for a complete description of the symbolic heap fragment, or to Section~\ref{section:complexity-upper-bounds} for its definition.
-The main purpose of this paper is to study the decidability/complexity status of $\seplogic{\separate, \magicwand, \ls}$, fragments and other variants.
+\end{enumerate} \end{proposition} We refer the reader to~\cite{Cooketal11} for a complete description of the symbolic heap fragment, or to Section~\ref{section:complexity-upper-bounds} for its definition.
+The main purpose of this paper is to study the decidability/complexity status of $\seplogic{\separate, \magicwand, \ls}$, as well as for its fragments and variants.